sjmcpherson/Front-End-Developer-Learnings/CSS.md

 i.e. html{font-size:62.5%}

  - px,pt,em,rem,%.

 ### Font Rendering

  - http://webdesign.tutsplus.com/articles/a-web-designers-typographic-boilerplate--webdesign-15234?utm_content=buffer1e888&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer
  - http://aestheticallyloyal.com/public/optimize-legibility/
  - "font-weight:bold" is the same "font-weight:700" & "font-weight:normal" is the same as font-weight:300" this is important when using webfonts which are downloaded at a specific weight as most browsers will try and render the wrong weight if set incorrectly resulting in blurry text.

+### Line Height

+ - Unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size

 ## Animation & Transitions